daffaromero/codecity/api/README.md

 ## Context

 We have implemented basic backend service written in TypeScript also implemented TypeORM as the ORM to create Staffs.
-Currently, we would like to extend the service, so we need to track the **staffs attendance** by creating Clock in & Clock out features.
+Currently, we would like to extend the service, so we need to track the **staff attendance** by creating Clock in & Clock out features.

 ## Data Models & Relationships